MicrosoftDocs/azure-management-docs/articles/copilot/deploy-vms-effectively.md

 ### Sample prompts

-- Help me choose a size for my Virtual Machine
+- Help me choose a size for my virtual machine
-- Which Virtual Machine size will best suit my requirements?
+- Which VM size will best suit my requirements?

 ### Examples

-Ask "**Help me choose the right VM size for my workload?**" Microsoft Copilot in Azure asks for some more information to help it determine the best options.
+Ask "**Help me choose a size for my VM,**", or select the **Help me choose the right VM size for my workload** button near the top of the pane.
+Microsoft Copilot in Azure asks for some more information to help it determine the best options.
 After that, it presents some options and lets you choose which recommended size to use for your VM.

 :::image type="content" source="media/deploy-vms-effectively/vm-choose-size.png" lightbox="media/deploy-vms-effectively/vm-choose-size.png" alt-text="Screenshot showing Microsoft Copilot in Azure providing size recommendations for a VM.":::